LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**Reactive for the Impatient**](https://agenda.greachconf.com/talk/reactive-for-the-impatient-a-gentle-intro-to-reactive-programming-and-systems), by [Mary Grygleski](https://agenda.greachconf.com/speaker/mary-grygleski) ([@mgrygles](https://twitter.com/mgrygles))

+Mary explained what reactive programming is and gave an overview of the the current Java options for this.
+She spent most of the time with the theoretical basics and terminology to finish with a quick overview of the main alternatives.
+I'd have preferred more details or examples in the last part, as I am already familiar with the basic concepts, but the talk was overall useful and interesting.

 [**AWS + MN = BFF**](https://agenda.greachconf.com/talk/aws-mn-bff), by [Vladimir Orany](https://agenda.greachconf.com/speaker/vladimir-orany) ([@musketyr](https://twitter.com/musketyr))

 [**GraalVM with Groovy & Kotlin**](https://agenda.greachconf.com/talk/graalvm-with-groovy-kotlin), by [Alberto de Avila](https://agenda.greachconf.com/speaker/alberto-de-avila) ([@alberto_deavila](https://twitter.com/alberto_deavila))